EtzionR/create-sector-shape-KML-file/README.md

 Also, another parameter defined by default in the code is the **arc-resolution** of the sector (points parameter).The default value of this variable is **points=36**.

 In order to perform the calculation, we must first perform the conversion of the coordinates to the **UTM** format.
-This format will allow to calculated the sector by precise meters terms (calculation that base on degrees, will result getting an inaccurate shape).
+This format will allow to calculated the sector by precise meters terms.
 Also, after calculating the points that composed the sector, the code convert them back to **wgs84 geo dd** format, so that it allow to save them later as a **KML file**.

 As part of this conversion, the code also perform a calculation of the **utm zone**, And we will check whether the coordinates are located in the northern (**"U"**) or southern (**"D"**) part of the Earth.
 This information will be used by the code in converting the data back to wgs84 geo dd format.